 “If you are using a chain or homemade groomer, you are doing nothing to keep those particles mixed,” explains Heidi Zorn, president of Premier Equestrian.
 “People call me and say, ‘My arena rail is rutted and I need to fix my base’.
 But nine times out of ten, the arena rail is at the base level where it should be.
 It’s outside of the rail where the footing is a problem, because they haven’t groomed it properly, and the particles have broken down, formed clay, and built up a false base.”

-By contrast, working an arena regularly with a Premier Equestrian Groomer—which come in various sizes and price points to suit the needs of all types of equestrian facility—will promote the longevity and usefulness of the footing surface and protect the health and stability of the arena base.
+By contrast, working an arena regularly with an ABI SportPro – Premier Equestrian Edition Groomer—which comes in various sizes and price points to suit the needs of all types of equestrian facility—will promote the longevity and usefulness of the footing surface and protect the health and stability of the arena base.

 “Sometimes you just need to smooth the footing out,” says Zorn.
 “But other times you need to really dig deep and till it.”

 And this is where the difference between a homemade arena groomer and a more sophisticated grooming tool comes in.
 An arena drag will actually condition the footing, keeping its components (sand, additives, and moisture) evenly mixed and prevent buildup of particles on the base.
 An arena groomer is to your riding ring like a curry comb is to your horse; both are applied at just the right level of intensity to loosen up particles that get trapped beneath the surface.
 Using a plain old groomer on your riding arena is no different than trying to make your horse shine with a hard brush alone.